Shreeyash01/TinDog/README.md

 ## Demo

-You can view the website by visiting the following link: [Dog Tinder Clone Demo](https://shreeyash01.github.io/TinDog/)
+You can view the website by visiting the following link: [TinDog](https://shreeyash01.github.io/TinDog/)

 ## Features